Function Health

 | eGFR (Estimated Glomerular Filtration Rate) | ✓ |

-Note: the above table is accurate as of Dec 2025, when I wrote this.
+Note: the above table is accurate as of May 2026, when I last checked.
 But check their latest page since they may change their biomarkers from time to time.

 Function Health pricing